 Identify your priorities:

-It is imperative for an effective content tracking plan to have a clear outline of what is required of it.
+It is imperative for an effective content tracking plan to have a clear outline of what it requires.
 Having a generalized outline of the plan will not do anyone any good.
 As mentioned earlier that every market is an entirely unique and distinct entity in itself so it is crucial to prioritize the indicators and expectations about a content policy beforehand in order to gain maximum benefit.

 Give your content plan time to mature:

-Just like any other marketing strategy, content also needs some time to adjust to the market dynamics before having any measurable impact.
-It is advised to have a pre-decided duration after which feedback data would be collected.
+Just like any other marketing strategy, content management strategy also needs some time to adjust to the market dynamics before having any measurable impact.
+It is advised to have a pre-decided duration after which you will collect the feedback data.

 Do not solely focus on sales figures:

 This is where the sales department would go head-to-head with the creative but revenue generation should be only one aspect to be considered when tracking and evaluating the performance of a content plan.
 Other indicators such as outreach, brand awareness, and user engagement should also receive due consideration.